appsody/website/content/docs/stacks/build-and-test.md

 From the base directory:

-1. Run the prefetch script first:
+1. Run the build script and specify the desired stack as a parameter, for example:
     ```
-    ./ci/prefetch.sh
-    ```

-2. Run the build script and specify the desired stack as a parameter, for example:
-    ```
     ./ci/build.sh . incubator/nodejs-express
     ```

     Note that if a stack is not specified, all stacks in all repositories will be built.

-3. Add the generated appsody repository to the repository list:
+2. Add the generated appsody repository to the repository list:
     ```
     appsody repo add <local-repo-name> file://$PWD/ci/assets/<local-stack-repo>
     ```